top of page

 The verb 'confabulate' finds its roots in the Latin word 'confabulatus,' which is a combination of 'con,' meaning 'together,' and 'fabulari,' meaning 'to talk' or 'to chat.'
 This etymology underscores the essence of the word, which involves people coming together for informal conversation or discussion.
 'Confabulate' typically refers to friendly, casual conversations or exchanges of ideas among individuals.
 Its etymological origin highlights the social and communicative aspect of human interaction, emphasizing the idea of people gathering to chat or engage in discourse, often in an easygoing and convivial manner.

-Quiz: Find the meaning of the verb confabulate:
+Find the correct meaning of the verb confabulate:

 Try Again!